CosmWasm/sylvia-book/src/basics/reusability.md

 - `Cw1SubkeysContract` - which contains query msg defined in our contract.

 We use this wrapper to match with the proper variant and then call `dispatch` on this message.
-`Sylvia` also ensure that no message overlaps between interfaces and contract so that contracts API won't break.
+^Sylvia also ensure that no message overlaps between interfaces and contract so that contracts API won't break.

 ## Declaring interface